-This novel by Louis Duncan — author of the YA horror classic I Know What You Did Last Summer — and dozens of other books — is moody, unsettling, rich with atmosphere, and populated with relateable teens.
-The headmistress Madame Duret is a chilly and chilling villain you won’t soon forget.
+This novel by Louis Duncan — author of the YA horror classic I Know What You Did Last Summer and dozens of other books — is moody, unsettling, rich with atmosphere, and populated with relateable teens.
+The headmistress Madame Duret and her creepy cohorts are chilly and chilling villains you won’t soon forget.

 Dragging in her breath, Kit did the only thing that she could do.
 She closed her eyes and screamed. — Lois Duncan

 Strong Sense of Place is a website and podcast dedicated to literary travel and books we love.
 Reading good books increases empathy.
 Empathy is good for all of us and the amazing world we inhabit.